 6.56.2 Guidance to language users

+Follow the guidance of TR 24772-1 clause 6.56.5.

-Understand the difference between testing for equivalence (for example, ==) and equality (for example, is) and never depend on object identity tests to pass or fail when the variables reference immutable objects;
+Understand the difference between testing for equivalence (for example, ==) and equality (for example, is) and do not depend on object identity tests to pass or fail when the variables reference immutable objects;

-Do not depend on the sequence of keys in a dictionary to be consistent across implementations.
+Do not depend on the sequence of keys in a dictionary to be consistent across implementations, or even between multiple executions with the same implementation, in versions prior to Python 3.7.

-When launching parallel tasks don’t raise a BaseException subclass in a callable in the Future class;
+When launching parallel tasks do not raise a BaseException subclass in a callable in the Future class;

-Never modify the dictionary object returned by a vars call;
+Do not modify the dictionary object returned by a vars call;

-Never use form feed characters for indentation;
+Do not use form feed characters for indentation;

 Consider using the id function to test for object equality;